 Frameless glass shower door

-Frameless shower doors are made of a single pane of glass which opens into your room, and they provide a clean, elegant look for your bathroom.
+Made of a single pane of glass that opens into your room, frameless shower doors, provide a clean, elegant look for your bathroom.

 Frameless shower enclosure